From Benchmark to Pappy

 Notable: All bottles (except Barrel Proof) are Bottled-in-Bond

 Carrying the name of one Edmund Haynes Taylor, Jr., Buffalo Trace Distillery’s E.H.
 Taylor collection has a bottle for every whiskey drinker.
 By virtue of hosting such a wide range of expressions — small batch, single barrel, barrel proof, straight rye and a host of valuable one-offs — the brand rides the line between everyday drinkers and bottles worth getting into a fistfight over.
-Generally speaking, the order of value for regularly allocated E.H.
-Taylor goes like this: Small Batch, Straight Rye, Single Barrel and Barrel Proof.
+The following are regularly allocated E.H.
+Taylor expressions: Small Batch, Single Barrel, Barrel Proof and Straight Rye, which is made of a unique, one-off mash of rye and malted barley (the exact percentages aren’t publically available).

 Head and shoulders among the group of one-offs is a legendary bottle known as Warehouse C Tornado Surviving bourbon.
 With “1st and Only” scrawled under the masthead, this bottle is the product of a warehouse ripped apart by a tornado, the barrels inside open to the elements of a sticky Kentucky spring.
 The result is a bottle rife with weirdness and nearly impossible to find — that is, unless you’re willing to drop close to $3,000 for it.